nabilhasan01/mic-mute-control/README.md

 - **Overlay Not Showing**:
   - Check console for "Overlay shown: Muted".
   - Ensure no conflicting apps block the overlay.
-  - Verify overlay position and size settings.
+  - Verify overlay position, size, and opacity settings in `~/.mic_mute_app/config.json`.
 - **Sound Not Playing**:
   - Ensure bundled WAV files (`_mute.wav`, `_unmute.wav`) are accessible in the executable's temporary directory or custom WAV files are valid and accessible.
   - Check console for sound loading errors (e.g., "Error loading mute sound").